-Check out our list of the 6 best homeowners insurance companies in Louisiana:
+Check out our list of the six best homeowners insurance companies in Louisiana:

-USAA homeowners insurance covers fire, theft, vandalism, most weather-related events, liability and identity theft as part of their standard package.
-Since the company only mentions “most” weather-related events, you may want to double-check that hurricanes and flooding would be part of your coverage, especially if you live close to the water in Louisiana.
+USAA homeowners insurance covers fire, theft, vandalism, liability and identity theft as part of their standard package.
+The company also covers most weather-related events, but you may want to double-check that hurricanes and flooding would be part of your coverage, especially if you live close to the water in Louisiana.
 USAA is known for excellent rates, however, coverage from USAA is only available to military members and their families.

 Consider the following factors as you compare Louisiana homeowners insurance companies

 - How much are your home and property worth?
-Knowing this will help you understand how much you’re willing to pay for home insurance.
+Knowing this will help you understand how much you are willing to pay for home insurance.

 - How much would you be able to spend on a deductible?
-The deductible is the amount that you’ll have to pay out-of-pocket before the insurance company begins to cover damages, so this needs to be something that fits into your budget.
-You can save money on your home insurance by choosing a higher deductible, but that’s also more you’ll need to cover yourself, so it’s important to find the right balance.
+The deductible is the amount that you will have to pay out-of-pocket before the insurance company begins to cover damages, so this needs to be something that fits into your budget.
+You can save money on your home insurance by choosing a higher deductible, but that is also more that you will need to cover yourself, so it’s important to find the right balance.

 - How much is your personal property worth?
 This will help you decide if you want your home insurance plan to include personal belongings.